 Best Knife Oils

 Without further ado, here are my favorite knife oils out on the market.

-Yoshihiro have a completely safe food-grade purity in their camellia oil.
+Yoshihiro has a completely safe food-grade purity in its camellia oil.
 The product comes with a complimentary sabitori rust eraser, which removes rust build-up from the blade and a cloth for easy application of oil.